What do your gym membership and local library have in common?

 You find yourself lost in a maze of endless aisles of books where you wander in circles trying to break that cryptic code known as the Dewey Decimal system.
 The scene is accompanied by that distinct, musty smell of old paper and an encompassing silence just waiting to be broken by a stifled sneeze.

 Depending on your own interests and personality, the prior paragraph either sounds like the beginning of a horror movie or the start of a perfect Saturday (it’s one of my favorite places to go when I’m bored on the weekend).

 No matter what your current impression of libraries might be, it’s time to reimagine them beyond books see them for their true potential as…

 A money saving machine!

-Don’t worry, you don’t have to cancel your home internet service and camp out in front of the library computers to save money by visiting your local library.
+Don’t worry, you don’t have to cancel your home internet service (although you can get cheap or free internet if you’re resourceful) and camp out in front of the library computers to save money by visiting your local library.

 Here are five simple ways you can start saving money by enjoying your local library – followed by a quick guide on how to get started!